8 Engaging Wedding Advertising Tips for Vendors

 1. Bachelor & Bachelorette Parties

-Destination bachelor and bachelorette parties are now the trend.
-No longer are these parties simply get-togethers at popular restaurants or nightclubs, but instead are full-on getaway celebrations in other cities—even countries.
+Destination bachelor and bachelorette parties continue to be the trend for couples.
+No longer are these parties simply get-togethers at popular restaurants or nightclubs, but instead are full-on getaway celebrations in other cities — even countries.
 According to The Knot, depending on the bride and groom’s budget and the ability of their wedding party to get out of town, many pre-wedding parties are held over multiple days at popular destinations such as Savannah, Georgia; Cape May, New Jersey; Napa Valley, California; and even Iceland.
-If you happen to be a travel agent, event planner, pet boarder or venue, these events are for you.
+If you happen to be a travel agent, event planner, pet boarder or popular venue, these events are for you.

 2. Pay Up, Happy Couple